ledeprogram/courses/platforms/README.md

 **In Class:**

-Jeff Larson from ProPublica guest lectures on reverse engineering political ad models and then we have a FIELD TRIP TO PROPUBLIC!!!!
+Jeff Larson from ProPublica guest lectures on reverse engineering political ad models and then we have a FIELD TRIP TO PROPUBLICA!!!!

 **In Studio:**